Guide to Personal Safety for Young People

 Disclaimer – we accept no liabilities from the use of this advice whatsoever.
 This is opinion only.
 Use as a guide:

 This is for use teaching and training young people you work with in personal safety and avoidance of confrontation and incidents.
 This was given out in a compact booklet after one of the girls we worked with was approached by a man in a car asking for sex – and after a series of attacks were carried out in a local park on teenage girls.

-This now includes safety tips around personal finances.
+This also includes safety tips around personal finances / cybersecurity.